 - Cut expenses.
 Reduce what you’re paying for cable, groceries and other monthly bills, if possible.
 Bakke advises mapping out short- and long-term goals for paying off credit card debt.
 Use the Credit Karma Debt Payment Calculator to help create a personalized debt payment plan.

 - Simplify billing dates.
-“You can call the credit card companies and have them change your billing dates so they’re all due at the same time of month and easy to keep track of,” says Yates.
+Consider calling your credit card companies and having them change your billing dates so they’re all due at the same time of month.

 Knowing how your credit card grace period works can help you manage your credit card balance and avoid unnecessary interest.
 Not only can you save money on interest, but paying attention to your balances might also motivate you to pay them off faster.
 How’s that for a win-win?